Flog02/Junction/README.md

 5. I display this data on a dashboard using Chart.js, giving users visual feedback on their consumption.

-6. 3D Coffee Visualization
+6. 3D Coffee Visualization.

 7. I use Three.js to render dynamic 3D coffee models based on order details.

 8. I implement a points-based loyalty system to track points, tiers, and redemption history.
+The points can be recieved through ordering and through interaction with the app (like playig the designated game).
+There is also a three tier ranking system , where rewards improve as you go up.

 9. We created a journey page to show every step the product takes and where it is sourced from, to increase customer trust.